rgauthier/test/README.md

 [Apache Tomcat 7](https://tomcat.apache.org/download-70.cgi)

+**Tomcat 7.0 requires Java SE 6 or later.
+Read the RELEASE-NOTES and the RUNNING.txt file in the distribution for more details.**

 To build the server go into the server/HouseAutomationService directory in a command window and run the maven build with the following command: